-- a) Final Payment: Incentive Recipients have 270 calendar days (9 months) from receipt of their Notice of Award (Conditional or Final) to complete their Project Site and provide the following documentation to the CALSTART Project Team: - i) Payment Request Form This includes information pertaining to the Incentive Recipient's organization (e.g., contact information) and outlines their request for incentive payment. - ii) Completed copy of invoices These include the invoice date and itemization of eligible costs, credits, discounts, and matching costs, as applicable. - iii) Signed copy of Job Site Installation Form This signed affidavit by the Applicant acknowledges compliance with prevailing wage requirements, ensures use of licensed contractors in good standing, and abidance by Electric Vehicle Infrastructure Training Program (EVITP) requirements including name and EVITP Certification Number of each technician.
-Further information is contained in Section 6. - iv) Signed copy of Final Inspection Card by appropriate AHJ. - v) Signed copy of paid and executed Network Agreement form This includes cost, duration, and terms of the agreement. - vi) Photos of installed equipment, including serial numbers. - b) Request for final payment must be accompanied by supporting documentation.
-This documentation may include but shall not be limited to: - i) Proof of direct Incurred Costs, including itemized listings of materials and equipment billed, amounts billed supported by vendor invoices, receipts or other relevant third-party documentation, documentation supporting ownership (such as title) as applicable, copies of cancelled checks/bank statement, and any other documents deemed relevant;
+- a) Final Payment: Incentive Recipients have 270 calendar days (9 months) from receipt of their Notice of Award (Conditional or Final) to complete their Project Site and provide the following documentation to the CALSTART Project Team: - i) Payment Request Form This includes information pertaining to the Incentive Recipient's organization (e.g., contact information) and outlines their request for incentive payment. - ii) Completed copy of invoice(s) The itemized invoice(s) for installed chargers showing the date of cost incurrence and eligible charger models. - iii) Signed copy of Job Site Installation Form This signed affidavit by the Applicant acknowledges compliance with prevailing wage requirements, use of licensed contractors in good standing, and abidance by Electric Vehicle Infrastructure Training Program (EVITP) requirements including name and EVITP Certification Number of each technician.
+Further information is contained in Section 6. - iv) Signed copy of Final Inspection Card by appropriate authority having jurisdiction. - v) Signed copy of paid and executed Network Agreement form This includes cost, duration, and terms of the agreement. - vi) Photos of installed and energized equipment, showing number of ports and serial numbers.